opendcs/opendcs/README.md

 The gradle task `./gradlew sonar` will run a SonarLint analysis on the project.
 The SonarLint analysis will be run against the SonarCloud server with an analysis uploaded to the OpenDCS REST API project.
 Quality Gates and new issues will automatically be added as notes to Pull Requests targeting the main branch.
-The workflow static_analysis.yml includes the analysis step for GitHub Actions.
+The workflow [default.yml](./.github/workflows/default.yml) includes the analysis step for GitHub Actions.

+## Java Version Compatibility
+OpenDCS REST API targets JDK 8 compatibility for distribution.
+In order to ensure compatibility with future versions of Java, the GitHub workflow [java_compatibility.yml](./.github/workflows/java_compatibility.yml) will run a matrix build against the project to ensure compatibility with other JDK versions.